Seahawks history shows how quickly things can change from one week to the next in NFL

 “No need to sugarcoat it,’’ Steelers coach Mike Tomlin said after the Sunday night game.
 “We weren’t ready for prime time tonight.’’

-But the Seahawks are assuming they will be ready for this Sunday afternoon at 1 p.m.
+But the Seahawks are assuming they will be ready for this Sunday afternoon.
 They have no choice.

 “First off, I think New England was being New England,’’ coach Pete Carroll said this week.
 “I thought they looked great.
 They looked great in all phases.
 It was like, whoever they played was going to have problems.
 We’re going to the next game.
 They’re coming home and they’re hurt a little bit by that one.
 They’re going to come flying back.
 It’s Mike’s team.
 They’re going come firing back at us.’’

-But if one game an be written off as a blip in the NFL — especially the opener — two is more like a trend in a league where that accounts for 12.5 percent of a team’s entire season.
+But if one game can be written off as a blip in the NFL — especially the opener — two is more like a trend in a league where that accounts for 12.5% of a team’s entire season.

 In the wake of the scare against the Bengals, much attention was understandably placed on the yards allowed by the secondary.
 But as the dust cleared, it became apparent that was, in part, part of the plan.